idenning2003/cbase/README.md

-# cbase - Library of C data structures and tests
+# cbase - Library of C Data Structures and Tests
 This project contains a collection of useful data structures that are set up in an almost object-oriented manner.